-Kate Rivers is a professional artist living and working in Santa Fe, New Mexico.
-She was born in Youngstown, Ohio, graduated from Columbus College of Art and Design and earned an MFA in painting and printmaking at The University of South Carolina in Columbia, South Carolina.
+Kate Rivers is a professional artist born in Youngstown, Ohio.
+Rivers graduated from Columbus College of Art and Design and earned an MFA in painting and printmaking at The University of South Carolina in Columbia, South Carolina.
 Her work is in numerous private collections throughout the United States.
 Rivers is represented in the 2010 and 2012 West divisions of New American Paintings.

 Among her public solo shows are: City Arts in Oklahoma City, Fort Worth Community Arts and Living Arts in Tulsa.
 Her work was featured in “Art on the Edge” at the New Mexico Museum of Art in their New Contemporary Art Wing.
 Among her numerous solo gallery shows are Matthews Gallery, David Anthony Fine Arts, ArtSpace 111, and Gallery 901.
 Her work is in public collections at The Baatan Building in Santa Fe, UNM, Central New Mexico Community College, Eastern New Mexico University, USAO in Oklahoma, University of Texas at Austin and many numerous public venues throughout the US.